 At the beginning stages of growing out your hair gray, things can get *hairy* real quick and most of us are left trying to figure out the best way to ease the grow-out pain.
 Is Overtone, the popular color-depositing shampoo and conditioner, a good solution?
-We’re diving in, TOG style, to the ingredients, effectiveness and more (with before & after pics!).
+We’re diving in, TOG style, to the ingredients, effectiveness and more (with before & after pics!) for an Overtone review.

 By: Lisa Fennessy

 If you’re at the beginning (or in the middle!) of your going gray journey, figuring out what to do with your gray grow-out can be frustrating.
 We’ve compiled a list of 10 different ways you can grow out your hair, but you can also consider using a color-depositing shampoo or conditioner to help.

 - Overtone bad for your hair?
 A look at the ingredients in Overtone